-- Sand and Prep cabinet filling all knicks & blemishes before painting - The smoother the cabinet, the better the stencil art results - I suggest using a Gloss Enamel paint when painting the cabinet - Rustoleum or Krylon in the spray can works well with these stencils - Side of cabinet should be clean & dry before applying stencils - Stencils may not stick well on rough surfaces or flat paint.
-Test first - Stencils should be applied with the 4" Squeegee supplied in this kit - I suggest peeling off the stencils within 5 minutes after painting - DO NOT let the paint dry as when peeling, paint may tear along edge - Always try to peel stencils along the cut lines and not against them - You may want to use an X-Acto blade, tweezers, etc. while peeling detail - Trim stencil pieces once peeled to keep from falling back into your work - Be patient and take your time!
+- Sand and Prep cabinet filling all knicks & blemishes before painting - ► The smoother the cabinet, the better the stencil art results - ▶ | suggest using a Gloss Enamel paint when painting the cabinet - Rustoleum, Krylon & other enamel spray paint works well with these stencils - ► Side of cabinet should be clean & dry before applying stencils - ► Stencils may not stick well on rough surfaces or flat paint.
+Test first - ► Stencils should be applied with the 4" Squeegee supplied in this kit - ► I suggest peeling off the stencils within 5-10 minutes after painting - ▶ DO NOT let the paint dry along stencil edges, as when peeling it may tear - ► Always try to peel stencils along the cut lines and not against them - ► You may want to use an X-Acto blade, tweezers, etc. while peeling detail - ► Trim stencil pieces once peeled to keep from falling back into your work - ▶ Be patient and take your time!
 You are only going to paint it once!